c09010535/LUMT-GPU/README.md

 LU factorization is performed on CPUs, and GPU device only performs refactorizations which occupy the vast majority of the simulation time.

 You can type 'lu filename threads' to run the code.
+The input card is the same as that for the LUMT code.